 Katherine Menefee, Katherine has served on the SJRF board for seven years with an interest in the Festival since the 1980's, including handling the Dance for four years.
 “I enjoy the music and the fellowship and want to see the history of ragtime and the festival preserved.
 I believe my past involvement will be an advantage now”.

 Nancy Moss.
 I have attended every Scott Joplin Ragtime Festival since 1974 and have been on the SJRF Board since October 1997.
 I started the Performers Hospitality Room in 1999 which has become an annual event at the festival.
 During the festival I try to check on each downtown venue to make sure it is running okay and to help with any problem.

 Chris Robinson.
 “I am told that some of my first words were: “’Cott Hoplin’.”
 I was born shortly after the movie “The Sting” was released .
 Since then, I’ve lived in Memphis, TN, where I eventually became harmonica player and singer for a Beale Street Blues Club.”

 “I am serving on the SJRF Board because….Sedalia is one of a few American cities that changed the world with its music.
-I have recently begun to study how Sedalia gave birth to classic ragtime.
-I plan to facilitate increased awareness of ragtime and Scott Joplin in the community (and beyond), and help Sedalia recognize its very special gift to the world in the form of classic ragtime music.”.
+I hope to facilitate increased awareness of ragtime and Scott Joplin in the community (and beyond), and help Sedalia recognize its very special gift to the world in the form of classic ragtime music.”.

 John Simmons.
 John has been Sedalia’s Community Development Director since 2006.
 “My interest in serving is based on strong beliefs that the festival and heritage of Ragtime music in Sedalia is an underdeveloped asset that can provide economic enrichment of the community.
 The music itself is a challenging form and should be preserved and kept front of mind in the music community as a basis for new and emerging genres as well as the existing genres created out of the form”.